ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 the fairness with other flows.
 Synchronisation of CC mechanisms (e.g., where multiple flows change their behaviour on similar timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.
-The evaluation alos ought to consider the possibility that the multiple paths share a common congested segment.
+The evaluation also ought to consider the possibility that the multiple paths share a common congested segment.
+At the time of writing, there are no IETF standards for concurrent multipath congestion control in the general Internet.

 (10)
 : Performance with Misbehaving Nodes and Outside Attackers.